 I just wanted to save hot water.
 I still remember what it means to wash yourself with snow.
 But that was because we had no water.

-Why outages are scary in the Interior in winter
+Why Are Outages Scary in the Interior in Winter

 After the snowfall, temperatures dropped.
 At an ambient air temperature of -4F (-20oC) the temperature in our house drops about 5F every hour when the furnace is off.
 Unfortunately, furnaces require electricity.
 When the house’s indoor temperature falls below the freezing point your water pipes will start freezing.
 Frozen water pipes may break as water extends when it freezes.
 Everyone probably has made that experience in summer.
 Putting a bottle of beer in the freezer and forgetting about it.
 LOL.During outages I'm afraid indoor temperatures could fall below the freezing point.
 Click To Tweet